gavinpaul-6/SOC-Lab/README.md

 - Host Operating System: Windows 11 Pro

 In late June, I decided to invest in a gaming PC that I could (obviously) play games with but also to build out the labs for my cybersecurity career.
 I could have used my laptop which had 16GB of RAM, but I wanted a powerhouse to build out beefier labs in the future.
-If you have the funds I highly recommend investing in one.
-Unfortunately, the link I used to purchase it from Amazon is no longer available.
+If you have it in your budget I highly recommend investing in one.
+I would like to share the Amazon link I used to purchase but unfortunately, it is no longer available.

 <p align="center">
 <img src="https://github.com/gavinpaul-6/SOC-Lab/assets/98987388/94dc0435-8ff5-4edd-b1b8-d8059460cca1" width="400" height="800" /><img src="https://github.com/gavinpaul-6/SOC-Lab/assets/98987388/49eaf21d-2c84-4fdd-b54a-33d4185f509d" width="400" height="800" />